 5 Ways to Reduce Your Carbon Footprint in 2021

-As the year draws to a close, many people are beginning to think about the goals they want to set for the new year and the changes they want to implement in their life.
+As the year marches forward, people are beginning to think about the goals they want to achieve and the changes they want to implement in their life.
 As we see the continued decline of the environment, sustainability is high on many people’s lists of ways they want to improve their lifestyles.
-We all know how important it is to reduce our carbon footprint, and the new year is a great time to start implementing small changes in your lifestyle that can add up to have a big impact.
-Here are five ways that you can reduce your carbon footprint in the upcoming year.
+We all know how important it is to reduce our carbon footprint, and 2021 is a great time to start implementing small changes in your lifestyle that can add up to have a big impact.
+Here are five easy ways that you can reduce your carbon footprint throughout the year.

 While many people have access to recycling where they live, it often becomes a habit to throw most of your household waste in the trash, because it’s easier than taking the extra time to sort out what can be recycled and dispose of it properly.
 When you both recycle and purchase recycled products, it means less new raw materials need to be used, and less manufacturing needs to occur, thus resulting in less carbon emissions being released into the atmosphere – meaning you’re reducing your carbon footprint.
 It’s worth taking the extra few minutes to sort and clean any recyclable materials that your household may have and separate them from your regular trash.
-Having separate containers in your kitchen for your trash and recycling can simplify the process and helps you avoid piles of recyclables on your counters or on the floor next to your trash can.
+Having separate containers in your kitchen for your trash and recycling can simplify the process and help you avoid piles of recyclables on your counters or the floor next to your trash can.
 Recycling is one of the easiest methods for reducing your carbon footprint, and starting today can create a lifetime habit of sustainable recycling practices.

 Switch to LED lightbulbs

 If you have more than a couple light bulbs in your home or the lights stay on a decent amount of the day, switching to LED bulbs instead of traditional light bulbs can dramatically reduce the amount of power that your lights use by up to 75%.
-That not only reduces the amount of electricity needed to power your home, but can also save you a lot of money in the process.
+That not only reduces your carbon footprint and the amount of electricity needed to power your home, but can also save you a lot of money in the process.
 This means that less fossil fuels need to be burned to create electrical power, meaning fewer emissions are released into the atmosphere.
 LED bulb technology has also rapidly advanced and LED bulbs are generally only a few dollars more than traditional bulbs and can last 3 to 4 times as long.
 Many of them pay for themselves in under a year in utility savings.
 Choosing LED light bulbs is an easy way to both save money and offset your carbon footprint!

 Reduce Food waste

 Currently, food waste is one of the biggest contributors to the waste problem that the world is facing, in addition to the emissions that are created as it breaks down in landfills.
 This problem is also compounded as many people are concerned about their health, and are turning to takeout to avoid waiting in crowded restaurants.
 As food breaks down in landfills, it often releases methane, which is one of the most potent greenhouse gases created by landfills.
 Food waste also requires much more food to be grown, produced, and shipped, meaning that the carbon footprint of every step of the process is much larger than it needs to be.
 Taking the time to plan meals and only order what you know you will eat, can make a big impact on both the cost of food every month and the waste you create.
 It’s also a great opportunity to look for creative uses of leftovers instead of just getting into the habit of throwing leftover food away.
 Meal planning, utilizing more leftovers, and eating-in more often are how many choose to reduce their carbon footprint.
 You can enjoy great meals, save money, and help the environment.

 Cut down on flying and long road trips

 Travel accounts for 8% of total global carbon emissions every year.
-One of the easiest ways to significantly reduce your carbon footprint is to cut down on the amount that you travel every year.
+Therefore, one of the easiest ways to significantly reduce your carbon footprint is to cut down on the amount that you travel every year.
 Instead of taking a big vacation to a far off destination every year, explore what there is to do closer to where you live.
-Avoiding multiple flights every year, or frequent long road trips, can dramatically reduce your carbon footprint.
+Avoiding multiple flights every year or frequent long road trips can dramatically reduce your carbon footprint.
 If you have to travel for work or to visit family, there are a number of options for you to pay a bit extra and offset your carbon footprint for your flight.
 There are also options available to pay to become a carbon neutral commuter and contribute to a project that will offset the carbon footprint created by your daily commute to work or school.